3.

 Turbines

 When designing the geometric and aerodynamic parameters of axial turbine stages, the goal is to achieve a small output velocity V2 and the largest possible value of the tangential component of the input velocity V, respectively the smallest possible angle of the absolute input velocity α1 (for manufacturing reasons, the minimum value of this angle is usually around 8°, depending on the possibility of production and the strength of the blades).
-The advantage of a smaller angle α1 is also that for the required velocity component V, a smaller velocity V1 is sufficient, thus reducing frictional losses in the stator row of blades.
+The advantage of a smaller angle α1 is also that for the required velocity component V, a smaller velocity V1 is sufficient, thus reducing frictional losses in the stator cascade of blades.

 Working machines